-- posted by John E. Surrette, CPA, Senior Audit Manager in the Business Blog
+- posted by John E. Surrette, Jr., CPA, CFE in the Business Blog

 We spend a lot of time talking about the obvious when it comes to fraud; how the fraudster is trying to misappropriate corporate assets for personal or professional gain, how personal greed outweighs the moral and ethical principles that the majority of us abide by, what we need to do to protect ourselves from these threats.
 While it is critical that we make sure these concerns are addressed, there are other threats that may be present but are not as evident due to their nature and therefore are disregarded during an organization’s risk assessment.